 - Information gathered in support of special interest groups, programmes and projects.

-- Information gathered via social media e.g. twitter and Linkedin
+- Information gathered via social media e.g. Facebook, Twitter, YouTube, Sprout Social and LinkedIn

-- Information supplied by third parties, e.g. Companies House, Credit Safe as part of our due diligence checks
+- Information supplied by third parties or publicly available sources, e.g. Companies House, Credit Safe as part of our due diligence checks

 Sponsored business support by LSHW entails the collection and retention of Accelerate partners’ information.
 The requirement to retain such data is governed under contractual arrangements from Welsh Government and WEFO.
 In these circumstances we act as the processors for the information, we will only use the information as instructed by the parties.

 You should also be aware of our responsibilities under Freedom of Information legislation, our remit to provide information to meet internal and external audit requirements and our legal obligations (e.g. fraud prevention).

 As part of its day to day business activity, LSHW utilises computer automated decision making and profiling to meet its legal obligations.
 This includes such checks that are required by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (“New Regulations”).
 Consent will always be obtained from you prior to these checks being conducted.

 LSHW does not conduct marketing profiling, however it does undertake targeted social media advertising, this advertising is based on the activity of the individual and characteristics (age, gender, interests and their professional capacity) via their social media account (e.g. Facebook, Twitter, Sprout Social, LinkedIn and YouTube).